robocorp/robotframework-output-stream/README.md

 The default output of Robot Framework (output.xml, log.html and report.html):
 * Unable to stream the log by default during the run
 * The output generation is a resource-heavy task that can and does break executions.
-* `output.xml`, `log.html`, `report.html` duplicate data
+* `output.xml`, `log.html`, `report.html` get really big on disk.
-* The output.xml needs "closing", so any problems while exporting yield a corrupted XML file and no logs.
+* The `output.xml` needs "closing", so any problems while creating it yield a corrupted XML file and no logs.
   * Post-processing is only possible in some cases and is also resource intensive.
+  * ..and in cases where the `output.xml` already breaks the post-processing is not possible.
 * Flattening and changing the robot code is a big task and is only sometimes possible.

 ### Scoping the solution